 From time to time other divisions may need to conduct similar surveys.
 If these surveys are conducted by vendors other than SRC, they would be contracted for separately.
-The Division of Reserve Bank Operations (RBOPS) and other divisions may conduct surveys that would cover a broad range of topics.
+Reserve Bank Operations (RBOPS) and other divisions may conduct surveys that would cover a broad range of topics.
 For example, a survey on consumer retail payments might document current patterns of consumer retail payment use and also help to examine the determinants of payment choice.

 These surveys would be designed to meet three goals: to document current patterns of consumer retail payment use; to determine consumer attitudes toward different types of retail payment instruments; and to examine the determinants of payment choice.
-Board staff cannot anticipate what information will be needed, and the need for information may be time-critical.
+Federal Reserve Board staff cannot anticipate what information will be needed, and the need for information may be time-critical.
 General approval is sought to conduct the surveys as needed.

-Description of Information Collection
+Description of the Information Collection

-For each monthly SRC survey conducted the SRC staff samples about 500 households from the universe of all private households in the coterminous United States (approximately 112 million households).
+For each monthly SRC survey conducted the SRC staff samples about 500 households from the universe of all private households in the coterminous United States.
 The sample is designed to be representative of the national population of households.
 The SRC staff conducts the interviews by telephone and respondent participation is voluntary.
 If the staff cannot obtain interviews with selected respondents, they select replacement respondents until they complete approximately 500 interviews.

-Board staff draft and edit the questions in consultation with the SRC personnel.
+Federal Reserve Board staff draft and edit the questions in consultation with the SRC personnel.
 The SRC conducts a field pretest of the questions; however, the Federal Reserve is charged only for the time used on the actual survey.

-The survey intermittently includes questions of special interest to the Board staff, when needed, as additions to the SRC's regular survey format.
+The survey includes questions about inflation and house prices expectations monthly and includes questions of special interest to the Federal Reserve Board staff intermittently, when needed, as additions to the SRC's regular survey format.
 These questions relate to various aspects of consumer financial behavior and the impact of regulations affecting consumer financial services.
 Other questions cover consumer retail, depository institution, and corporate retail payment systems usage, processing, and technology.

-It is difficult to determine in advance the specific number of times the Board staff will ask the SRC to obtain survey data since the need for data often arises from unpredictable legislative and economic developments, or from unforeseen congressional requests for information.
-In the past, the Federal Reserve has participated in about five SRC surveys each year in addition to the standard R&S inflation expectation questions.
-Although the Board staff plans some surveys well in advance, the survey's principal value is in the flexibility it provides the Board staff to respond quickly to changing economic, legislative, and regulatory developments.
+It is difficult to determine in advance the specific number of times the Federal Reserve Board staff will ask the SRC to obtain survey data since the need for data often arises from unpredictable legislative and economic developments, or from unforeseen congressional requests for information.
+In the past, the Federal Reserve has participated in about six SRC surveys each year in addition to the standard R&S inflation and house price expectation questions.
+Although the Federal Reserve Board staff plans some surveys well in advance, the survey's principal value is in the flexibility it provides the Federal Reserve Board staff to respond quickly to changing economic, legislative, and regulatory developments.